Why housing is ripe for a Tesla-like disruption, and the one weird trick that disruption will borrow from grade school math.

 ▲ How Factoring Works

-Your teacher may not have mentioned how useful this could be in the real world.
+Your teacher may not have mentioned how useful this can be in the real world.

 So imagine you go to a store and you buy six 4-packs and six 3-packs of something.
 Now how many do you have?
 You could just do to multiplications and add them up.
-Six times four is 24.
-Six times three is 18.
+6×4 = 24.
+6×3 = 18.
 Then you hold those numbers in your mind and add them.
-18 plus 24 is 42.
+18 + 24 = 42.

 ▲ How to Factor a Design